RichLewis007/minecraft-android-backup-via-usb/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Support This Project

+If this tool has helped you protect your Minecraft worlds, please consider:

+- ⭐ **[Starring the repository](https://github.com/RichLewis007/minecraft-android-backup-via-usb)** on GitHub - It helps others discover this tool
+- 👤 **[Following @RichLewis007](https://github.com/RichLewis007)** - Stay updated on new projects and updates
+- 🐛 **[Reporting issues](https://github.com/RichLewis007/minecraft-android-backup-via-usb/issues)** - Help improve the tool by reporting bugs or suggesting features
+- 📢 **Sharing with friends** - If you know other Minecraft players who could benefit from this

 ## Credits

 **Minecraft Android Backup via USB** is free, open source software created by Rich Lewis.
 It's available under the MIT License, meaning you can use, modify, and distribute it freely.